Miles-Kodama/SB-53-Annotated/bill.md

 ### 22757.13.

-(a) The Attorney General shall [establish a mechanism]{TODO} to be used by a large developer or a member of the public to report a critical safety incident that includes all of the following:
+(a) The Attorney General shall [establish a mechanism]{This mechanism could be modeled on the mechanism that the California AG uses to [collect mandatory incident reports](https://oag.ca.gov/privacy/databreach/reporting) from companies that have suffered large data breaches.} to be used by a large developer or a member of the public to report a critical safety incident that includes all of the following:

 &nbsp;&nbsp;(1) The date of the critical safety incident.